cobuildlab/devsup-web/src/blog/conventions-for-creating-a-react-application/index.md

 * In React the Session component can be used for [Error Boundaries](https://reactjs.org/docs/error-boundaries.html).

-## **9) Use shared permission functions to control access to features and business operations:**
+## **9) Use shared `Permission` functions to control access to features and business operations:**

-- Isolate permission logic in functions that are easy to share.
+- Isolate permission logic in functions that are easy to and share.
 - A permission function should only depend dynamically on Business Objects.
 - All permission functions should maintain the same signature: